DDP Principle 4: Nourishment

 What are your inputs?
-Inputs are simply anything received through the sense perceptions.
+Inputs are simply anything received through your sense perceptions.
 It’s only 10am and mine already include: a glass of water, meditation, coffee, sunlight, fresh air, some upsetting headline news, a Zoom conversation with a colleague, a shower, editing a blog, and reading emails.

 As has been pointed out in several ways, that which is perceived is constantly filtered through conditioning in the sense perceptions (our frames).
 So while it makes sense to look at developmental practice from the perspective of cleaning up our frames, it’s also essential to develop agency over what the sense perceptions are exposed to.
 “You are what you eat”.

-So at the high risk of insulting ourselves, it could be valuable to make a list of all inputs- food, drink, the home environment, medications, exercise, reading, practices, content on screens, nature, relationships, to name a few.
+At the high risk of insulting ourselves, it could be valuable to make a list of all inputs- food, drink, the home environment, medications, exercise, reading, practices, content on screens, nature, relationships, to name a few.
 Then notice the degree to which each item serves the self-image of “who you want to become”.
 Inputs discerned as serving the deliberately developmental process are what I’m calling nourishment.
 Nourishment grows something.
 Take note that some nourishing inputs do not necessarily “feel good” in the short term (e.g. exercise, eating right) but they pay off in the long run as evidenced by slowly becoming “who you want to become”.
 And some inputs which do “feel good” are clearly not nourishing.
 Practicing discernment is key.

-Another distinction to be made in deliberately developmental practice is the difference between healing “negative” patterns and cultivating “positive” nourishment.
+Another distinction to be made in DDP is the difference between healing “negative” patterns and cultivating “positive” nourishment.
 Traditional psychotherapy, by in large, has done a tremendous job with the former.
 A whole plethora of techniques are used to address wounds (e.g. shadows, traumas and attachment issues) in order to give them the medicine they need.
 Exposing them hurts; we pushed them out of awareness because we perceived them as “negative”.
 Healing wounds usually requires changing our relationship to them, giving them a “good intervention” so they can be healed and integrated.
 This type of work, healing the “negative”, is an essential aspect of deliberate development and it should not be minimized.

 However, healing the “negative” is not the same as cultivating the “positive”.
 They are different processes with different impacts on development and most of us have biases toward one side which should inform what is practiced.
 As crude examples, there are those who are relentless “shadow hunters” seeking to eradicate all possible pathologies while they fail to smell the roses in front of them.
 Others dwell in self-improvement workshops proselytizing “positive self-talk” or engaging in magical thinking while avoiding the truly hard work.

 So let’s take what could be a silly example of practicing with an input to highlight the positive cultivation of nourishment.
 I say silly because it may seem a bit basic and fantastical.
 Think of it as a metaphor applicable to practice in general, the main point being conveyed that anyone can practice a nourishing input deliberately to whatever degree works for them.
-I’ll also weave in the attitude of steady, incremental progress which was discussed earlier.

 Once upon a time, a person suddenly realizes that after making a list of inputs, many of them are not nourishing.
 Rushing around, too much time on social media, eating bad foods, drinking coffee all day, a messy house, watching Netflix stoned in bed and forgetting to drink any water.
 Rather than engaging the inner critic, this person does the right thing and is inspired to become a deliberately developmental practitioner!
 That’s “who they want to become”.

 But it’s overwhelming, where to start?
 Wisely, our person resists the spontaneous urge to leave their marriage, change everything at once and head to a monastery.
 Instead they go with the most basic input on the list: drinking water.
 Water?
 Yes, water.
 This person formulates a practice around making sure that several liters of water are being consumed each day.
 It requires basic planning, buying the bottles, placing them strategically in the room, and setting alarms every hour to drink.
 At first glance, it’s favoring the “building the will” side of the polarity.
-It’s not easy, it’s disruptive, and the person is initially bloated, annoyed at having to piss all the time.
+It’s not easy, it’s disruptive, and the person is initially bloated, annoyed at having to pee all the time.
 It won’t work forever, but at least they’re engaging and they’re challenging the “negative” habit of ignoring water.